Osha Compliance: Everything You Need to Know

 If OSHA receives a complaint or referral with allegations of hazards or violations, they will conduct an inspection.
 These are usually triggered by National Emphasis Programs and Regional and Local Emphasis Programs.

 After an inspection has been conducted, OSHA will follow up with the facility in question and do another inspection.
-This is done to make sure that hazards at a specific company and multiple locations have been addressed and take care of.
+This is done to make sure that hazards at a specific company and multiple locations have been addressed and taken care of.

-Federal OSHA Inspections—By the Numbers
+Federal OSHA Inspections: By the Numbers

-Twenty-five percent of them come from complaints from employees.
-A further 13 percent are the result of inspections or referrals from inspections like from the Environmental Protection Agency (EPA).
+- Another 13 percent are the result of inspections or referrals from inspections like from the Environmental Protection Agency (EPA).
 This is more common in industries such as construction because inspectors can pass by a job site and see something that they believe may be unsafe.

 Follow up inspections are commonly done by inspectors who have cited employers in the past.